 - Caspian Pink — similar flavor profile to Brandywine, and frequently beats Brandywine in taste tests.
 Pro is that it is earlier than Brandywine

 - Prudens Purple — another early Brandywine type.
-Considered sweet, juicy and meaty; doing well in short-season areas
+Considered sweet, juicy and meaty; does well in short-season areas

 - Cherokee Purple — sometimes included in the “black” category.
 A complex flavor with an initial smokiness followed by a slightly sweet aftertaste.
 Often compared to a zinfandel wine.

 Black (or dark purple) Heirloom Tomato Varieties: